seng438-winter-2023/seng438-a4-Racheld3/seng438-a4-team_number.md

 # How the team work/effort was divided and managed

+For the mutation testing portion of the lab, we were required to improve the mutation test score by 10% for the Range and DataUtilities classes.
+Each person was responsible for improving the score for one class by 5%.
+For the GUI testing portion, each person was responsible for creating 2 tests with Selenium.
+We split up the work for the report evenly among us.
+As issues arose, we collaborated to solve them, communicating through text, in person meetings, and video calls.

 # Difficulties encountered, challenges overcome, and lessons learned

+We initially found the Pitest mutation descriptions to be unclear at times.
+This caused slow progress in the beginning, but as we began to notice patterns in the descriptions, we were able to write tests more quickly.
+Another obstacle we faced was the slow execution time of Pitest.
+Waiting 20 or more minutes to test our test cases extended the time it took to complete this lab.
+Due to the long wait times, learning to multitask while working on this assignment was important.
+We also became proficient with Selenium and gained an understanding of GUI testing.
+While this concept was overwhelming in the beginning, we were soon able to use Selenium with confidence.

 # Comments/feedback on the lab itself

+It would have been helpful to have some more detailed resources about understanding Pitest mutation descriptions.